BillyDM/awesome-audio-dsp/README.md

 ## Textbooks
 - [`Designing Software Synthesizer Plug-Ins in C++`] and [`Designing Audio Effect Plugins in C++`] by Will Pirkle
   - Great beginner resource that teaches fundamental DSP concepts with examples.
+  - The synthesizer one is better than the effect one imo, so go for that if you plan on only buying one.
   - Focuses on teaching concepts, not on writing performant code.
 His coding sytle is quite ineffecient.

 - [`The Scientist and Engineer's Guide to Digital Signal Processing`] by Steven W. Smith, Ph.D.